tos-kamiya/picaf/README.md

 pip install docopt-ng
 ```

+For Mac users:
-If you want to run `picaf` with Python installed by brew on a Mac, you also need to install tkinter.
+To run `picaf` with Python installed by `brew`, you also need to install tkinter.

 ```sh
 brew install python-tk